Paris Cullins: Later career

 Hyperkind #8 (April 1994).
 Cover art by Cullins and Bob Petrecca.

 In the 1990s, Cullins, while keeping DC as his home base, branched out to draw additional occasional comics for Marvel, and for publishers including Acclaim Comics, Massive Comics Group, Penthouse International (Penthouse Comix), and Crusade Comics.
-Teamed with writer Fred Burke, Cullins penciled stories and covers for all nine issues of the superhero-team comic Hyperkind, for Marvel's Clive Barker–created Razorline imprint.
+Teamed with writer Fred Burke, Cullins penciled stories for eight of the nine issues of the superhero-team comic Hyperkind, for Marvel's Clive Barker–created Razorline imprint, and the covers for all.
+He also drew the cover of a 48-page one-shot, Hyperkind: Unleashed (cover-dated Sept.
+1994, dated Aug.
+1994 in indicia).

 He was largely absent from comics from 1996, when he did pencil breakdowns for DC's Life, the Universe and Everything #1, to 2001, when he penciled the cover of DC/OnStar's Onstar Batman Special Edition #1.
 Cullins contributed a one-page Blazin' Glory pinup to Atomeka Press' A1 Sketchbook (Nov.
 2004), his last known comics work as of 2007.

 At some point, Cullins did book-cover art and "worked for advertisement agencies, and did storyboards for video games and TV commercials, Activision in particular, and full-color storyboards and designs for a game called Terror in the Bermuda Triangle".

 In December 2006, the Philadelphia, Pennsylvania-based Maximum Overtime Media announced the first-quarter 2007 planned premiere of Gritz n' Gravy, "a quarterly illustrated adult urban fantasy and popular-culture national magazine", with Cullins, a company co-founder, announced as publisher.

 In May 2011, DC Comics announced he would be the artist, paired with writer William Messner-Loebs, on Wonder Woman - The '90s, a one-shot in DC's nostalgic DC Retroactive series.
 However, the book would be drawn by Lee Moder and Dan Green rather than Cullins.